alexstaravoitau/navoshta.github.io/_pages/about.md

 ## About the site

 This is a blog about things I happen to work with.
-Mainly it's developing iOS apps and frameworks, UX and UI design, data mining and machine learning.
+Mainly it's developing iOS apps and frameworks, data mining and machine learning.

 ## Links